pad

 Tax Exemption for Non-Profit Entities

 Non-profits are automatically tax-exempt upon incorporation.
 Generally incorrect.
-Although there are some exception on the federal level, generally, to receive an exemption from federal and state income and California sales and use taxes, a nonprofit corporation must apply for federal tax exemption on IRS Form 1023, and if necessary, for California state tax exempt status on Franchise Tax Board Form 3500.
+Although there are some exceptions on the federal level, generally, to receive an exemption from federal and state income and California sales and use taxes, a nonprofit corporation must apply for federal tax exemption on IRS Form 1023, and if necessary, for California state tax exempt status on Franchise Tax Board Form 3500.
 Additional tax exemption, registration, and licensing procedures may also apply to any given nonprofit, depending on a variety of factors.

 All non-profits are 501(c)(3)'s.
 Again, not true.
 Some non-profits are not tax exempt at all, some are 501(c)(3) tax exempt entities, and some are tax exempt but not are not 501(c)(3) organizations.